Energy-Pathways-Group/GLOceanKit/Matlab/InternalWaveSpectrum/README.md

 ------------

 By default, the variances and spectra are computed using the *exact* variance relations for the Garrett-Munk spectrum.
 However, it is often useful to consider the various approximations that are used.
-The three variance and three spectral functions above can all be given an optional argument specifying the approximation to be used, wit the following valid values, -`'exact'` Uses the exact modal summation.
+The three variance and three spectral functions above can all be given an optional argument specifying the approximation to be used, wit the following valid values,
+- `'exact'` Uses the exact modal summation.
--`'wkb'` Uses wkb approximated vertical modes.
+- `'wkb'` Uses wkb approximated vertical modes.
--`'wkb-hydrostatic'` Uses wkb approximated modes with the hydrostatic approximation, following Levine (2002).
+- `'wkb-hydrostatic'` Uses wkb approximated modes with the hydrostatic approximation, following Levine (2002).
--`'gm'` Uses the standard Garrett-Munk scalings, often referred to as the 'wkb scaled' variance relations.
+- `'gm'` Uses the standard Garrett-Munk scalings, often referred to as the 'wkb scaled' variance relations.